Conus augur

-Conus augur, common name the auger cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.
+Conus augur, commonly known as the auger cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, which includes the cone snails, cone shells, or cones.

-Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+Like all species in the genus Conus, these snails are predatory and venomous.
+They are capable of stinging humans; therefore, live ones should be handled carefully or not at all.

 Description

 The size of an adult shell varies between 45 mm and 76 mm.
-The creamy white shell is encircled by close rows of very small chestnut dots, with two bands of irregular brown markings, one above, the other below the middle of the body whorl.
+The creamy white shell is encircled by close rows of very small chestnut dots, with two bands of irregular brown markings—one above and the other below the middle of the body whorl.
 The spire is maculated with brown.

 Distribution

-This marine species occurs in the Indian Ocean along the Aldabra Atoll and Madagascar; and in the Southwest Pacific Ocean.
+This marine species occurs in the Indian Ocean, particularly along the Aldabra Atoll and off the coast of Madagascar; as well as in the Southwest Pacific Ocean.